emiltj/cds-visual-exam/assignment_6/README.md

 <p align="center"><a href="https://github.com/emiltj/cds-visual-exam/blob/main/assignment_6/out/examples/example_11.jpg"><img src="./out/examples/example_11.jpg" alt="Logo" width="256" height="768"></a>&nbsp; &nbsp; &nbsp; &nbsp;<a href="https://github.com/emiltj/cds-visual-exam/blob/main/assignment_6/out/examples/example_1.jpg"><img src="./out/examples/example_1.jpg" alt="Logo" width="256" height="768"></a></p>
 <p align="center"><em>Content: Cezanne, style: Monet  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Content: Cezanne, style: Monet</em><p/>

-When looking at the above two images and ([the rest of the examples](https://github.com/emiltj/cds-visual-exam/tree/main/assignment_6/out)), it does indeed seem possible to transfer style from a painting, to another painting.
+When looking at the above two images and ([the rest of the examples](https://github.com/emiltj/cds-visual-exam/tree/main/assignment_6/out/examples)), it does indeed seem possible to transfer style from a painting, to another painting.
 However, from a brief glance at the 20 examples it seems that when using portraits of people as style image, the process seems to generate paintings that are hard to interpret (e.g. [image 12](https://github.com/emiltj/cds-visual-exam/blob/main/assignment_6/out/examples/example_12.jpg)).

 Alternatively to the random pairings of style/content images, one could have considered extracting the styles of all images of one artist and then subsequently found the weights resulting in the least information loss across all these images.
 This way we would have the general style of an artist to use as the style image when stylizing images.
 However, a caveat to this method would be the artist we have here, tend to not have the same style of painting over time.
-Moreover, the fact that the style imbedding inevitably also extracts bits of content, would mean that one would have to acquire a very large number of paintings from an artist to model out the noise.
+Moreover, the fact that the style embedding inevitably also extracts bits of content, would mean that one would have to acquire a very large number of paintings from an artist to model out the noise.

 #### Classification of stylized images